-Traditional media give ground to new media and people prefer to choose and express themselves individually prioritizing their emotions something they had not had before.
+Traditional media give ground to new media, and people prefer to choose and express themselves individually, prioritizing their emotions, something they had not had before.

 A century later, at totally different times, the business world was surprised by a statement in the best style of Commissioner Duell: “Well, much has been written about how the home TV is going to become something like a computer (and vice versa).
 People will sit in front of this electronic wonder and enjoy shows, read the news, play, interact, compute, and everything you say and send.
 I doubt that all this will happen, but what if it happened?
 Will all those wonderful machines make people smarter?
 (Trout and Rivkin, 1997)”.

-This interaction with smart cell phones developed as a machine that brought together at least 20 devices in disuse allowed people to perform several communication actions at the same time, such as: listening to music, answering an email, taking a picture, publishing content on the social networks, record an audio, chat, read digital versions of the media and all that while making a call.
+This interaction with intelligent cell phones developed as a machine that brought together at least 20 devices in disuse allowed people to perform several communication actions at the same time, such as: listening to music, answering an email, taking a picture, publishing content on the social networks, record audio, chat, read digital versions of the media and all that while making a call.

-So when we talk about targeting, micro-targeting or algorithms, to reach that relationship one by one, it seems that we are entering a science fiction language and not marketing and there is the key.
+So when we talk about targeting, micro-targeting, or algorithms, to reach that relationship one by one, it seems that we are entering a science fiction language and not marketing, and there is the key.
 Social networks are a reality that offers us many opportunities with only two actions: the first, with the technology and the ability to use it, and the second, showing the leadership to open up to a digital mindset.

-That said, the affirmation on the evolution of the conformation of public opinion during the last decade and which is more determined by direct digital marketing techniques, which are displacing traditional media as the main agents of creation of public opinion (Lesaca, 2017).”Browsing the Internet is no longer as seductive as the fact of participating in a social network” (De Salas, 2009) With which, “it is clear that the trend is to strengthen the personalization.
+It is good to affirm the evolution of public opinion’s conformation during the last decade, which is more determined by direct digital marketing techniques, which are displacing traditional media as the primary agents of the creation of public opinion (Lesaca, 2017).”
+Another author said, “Browsing the Internet is no longer as seductive as the fact of participating in a social network” (De Salas, 2009).
+With which, “it is clear that the trend is to strengthen the personalization.
 It is the era of marketing ONE to ONE, where the relevance of information is more important than ever to be able to choose the user the advertising it receives” (De Salas, 2009).

-In the Colombian environment, all this seems to have positioned itself in large volume: 97% use the internet to communicate and 78% to entertain themselves, in the last month in Colombia 79% entered the internet to consult social networks, 80% accessed daily and Facebook is the most used by 88%, Colombians between 16 and 54 years define the internet as the most important thing in their life and finally in 92% of homes some member has a smartphone (Government of Colombia, 2017).
+In the Colombian environment, all this seems to have positioned itself in large volume: 97% use the internet to communicate and 78% to entertain themselves; in the last month in Colombia, 79% entered the internet to consult social networks, 80% accessed daily and Facebook is the most used by 88%, Colombians between 16 and 54 years define the internet as the most important thing in their life, and finally in 92% of homes some member has a smartphone (Government of Colombia, 2017).